Pediatrics Observership Policy Overview

 Excused absences are limited to one day per two-week rotation.
 If a problem arises, please see the Observership Program Coordinator and the Supervising Physician for approval.
 Unexcused absences may result in termination of the rotation and inability to obtain a Completion Certificate.
 Please see Termination Policy above regarding refunds of monies paid in the event of termination!

 At the completion of the approved rotation, Observers will receive a certificate acknowledging their participation and length of rotation at SUNY Upstate Medical University.
+Note that we are not able to guarantee any kind of letter of recommendation based on your observership.

 We look forward to seeing you and hope your rotation with us is educationally rewarding.
 If you have any question, please feel free to contact the Observership Program Coordinator – we will be happy to assist you in any way we can.